Sukanya Samriddhi Yojana (Apply, Age Limit, Calculation)

-Sukanya Samriddhi Yojana – the micro or small deposit scheme launched by the BJP government at center for girl children has stirred up the whole nation.
+Sukanya Samriddhi Yojana (SSY) – the micro or small deposit scheme launched by the BJP government at center for girl children has stirred up the whole nation.
 As a part of Beti Bachao Beti Padhao campaign, the Sukanya Samriddhi Yojana is gaining popularity like wild fire.
 However, there are several aspects of this scheme which still remain hazy for many people who are looking forward to open an account under this Yojana.

 Please read this for Sukanya Samriddhi Yojana in Hindi